I had this uncomfortable realization recently that managing my anxiety is never done.

 24 Ways to 24/7 Anxiety Relief

 Some of these I’m already doing; others are things I aspire to.
-I’m usually intimidated by longs lists like this, but it feels less like to-do’s and more like ways of living.
+I’m usually intimidated by long lists like this, but it feels less like to-do’s and more like ways of living.
 I feel empowered by that and hope you do, too.
+(Considering what we know about women and anxiety, empowering ourselves is key.)

 1) Get enough sleep